Rhoades & Morrow

 • Fatal injuries

-Slip and Fall Accidents and Premises Liability
+Slip and Fall Accidents & Premises Liability

-Premises liability is the underlying legal concept for slip and fall cases.
-Under premises liability law, commercial and residential property owners have a duty to ensure that their property is not in a dangerous condition that presents an unreasonable risk to people on the property.
 If the property owner’s negligence led to the fall victim’s injuries, the property owner may be liable for the accident that took place on his or her premises.
 To prove negligence in a slip and fall case, the injured party must be able to prove at least one of the following is true:

 • The property owner created the dangerous condition